i5ar/presets/README.md

 Just a Blender theme.

-### The iSarch Blender theme styled along with the brand.
+### The iSarch Blender theme styled along with the brand

 A sparkling blu dark theme.